-- They’re high in Lutein and Zeaxanthine, antioxidants that reduce your risk of eye diseases like Macular Degeneration and Cataracts (30, 31).
+- They’re high in Lutein and Zeaxanthin, antioxidants that reduce your risk of eye diseases like Macular Degeneration and Cataracts (30, 31).

 - They’re high in quality animal protein, which has many benefits – including increased muscle mass and better bone health (33, 34).

-- Studies show that eggs increase satiety and help you lose fat (35, 36).
+- Studies show that eggs increase satiety and help you lose weight (35, 36).